 For example, assume a bundle A is installed.
 At installation, it will have a single Bundle Revision, called A.o.
 Next, bundle B is installed, it will have a Bundle Revision B.o.
-Assuming Bundle Revision A.o requires a capability in bundle B, resolving bundle A and bundle B will create a Bundle Wiring for Bundle Revision A.o linking to a Bundle Wiring for Bundle Revision B.o.
-If bundle B is now updated, it will create a second Bundle Revision, B.1.However, the current Bundle Wiring for bundle A (Bundle Revision A.o) will remain wired to Bundle Revision B.o as long as bundle A and bundle B remain resolved, even though the current Bundle Revision for bundle B has now become B.1.
+Assuming Bundle Revision A.o requires a capability in bundle B, resolving bundle A and bundle B will create a Bundle Wiring for Bundle Revision B.o.
+If bundle B is now updated, it will create a second Bundle Revision, B.1.
+However, the current Bundle Wiring for bundle A (Bundle Revision A.o) will remain wired to Bundle Revision B.o as long as bundle A and bundle B remain resolved, even though the current Bundle Revision for bundle B has now become B.1.
 As long as Bundle Revision A.o remains resolved, bundle B's resolved state has no impact.